Through documentary film, otherwise unheard voices can get amplified and make an impact.

 That is why I love this job.

-With a fresh broadcast journalism diploma in hand I left New York behind to start a new chapter in Peru where I worked as a producer on various Emmy nominated documentaries about Human Rights issues for international broadcasters.
+With a fresh broadcast journalism diploma in hand I left New York behind to start a new chapter in Peru where I worked as a producer on various Emmy nominated documentaries.
 During these years I was finally able to tell longer investigative stories through film.

 In 2015 I completed another M.A, this time in Conflict Studies and Human Rights.
-That year I spent several months in Honduras, the country with the world’s highest murder rate (my birth country) developing what will now become my feature directorial debut. – Loretta van der Horst
+That year I spent several months in Honduras, my birth country and the country with the world’s highest murder rate, developing what will now become my feature directorial debut.

 2013, Emmy nomination, Sound of Vision, PBS – POV, co-director